hachy/nvf.nvim/README.md

 - `q` : Quit the buffer
 - `l` : Open a file or directory under the cursor
 - `h` : Move to the parent directory
+- '^' : Move to current working directory
+- '~' : Move to home directory
 - `.` : Toggle visibility of hidden files
 - `N` : Add a file
 - `K` : Add a directory